ayaan07alam/Developer-Learning-Platform/README.md

 - Next.js team for the amazing framework
 - Spring Boot community
-- shadcn/ui for beautiful components
+- lucide-react for beautiful icons
 - All open-source contributors

 ---